 The Acer XV282K KV has a Black Frame Insertion feature to reduce persistence blur, but it only works within a narrow flicker range.
 You can't use it at the same time as VRR, but most monitors are like that anyways.
 The photo above is taken with the 'Extreme' BFI setting, and you can see what it looks like with 'Normal' here.
 Keep in mind that the BFI scored is based on the range it can flicker at and not its actual performance.

 The Acer XV282K KV is an HDMI 2.1 monitor, allowing you to reach its max refresh rate over an HDMI connection.
 It has native FreeSync support, and even though it's not certified by NVIDIA, we confirmed it's G-SYNC compatible.
-However, the VRR performed differently depending on which PC it was connected to:
+We didn't experience any issues over HDMI with newer graphics cards, as you can achieve 4k @ 144Hz signals with chroma 4:4:4 and 12-bit color depth.

 Also, the monitor's HDMI 2.1 inputs are advertised to work with the Xbox Series X and PS5.
 Although we don't normally test for console compatibility like TVs, we checked to see if it properly supports each console up to 4k @ 120Hz.
 It didn't have many issues except that on the PS5, it only reached chroma 4:2:0 when the PS5 supports 4:2:2.
 We expect this is the same issue as the RX 6800 graphics cards, but we don't know for sure.
 Also, some games like Call of Duty or Astro's Playroom only did 4k @ 60Hz from the PS5.
 You can see the photos of the menus on each console here: PS5 and Xbox Series X.